Settling the Score with Mr. Zoldan

 Until it happened.

-Getting into this place hadn’t been easy.
-I’d sat more than once with the director, Gamliel Zoldan, a plump man with sharp taste and sharper eyes.
-I told him a writer is the ultimate copywriter.
-Every book is built on hundreds of sharp lines, distilled ideas.
+More than once, I sat down with the director, Gamliel Zoldan, a rather stout man with sharp taste and sharper eyes.
+I told him a writer would be the ultimate copywriter; every novel is built on hundreds of sharp lines, distilled ideas.
 If anything, I was overqualified.

 He disagreed.